MultiLit is a research initiative of Macquarie University, Sydney

 Recent news from MRU includes:

-- Dr Jennifer Buckingham from the MRU has been quoted in recent articles in The Sydney Morning Herald, The Australian, The Daily Telegraph, and The Australian Financial Review.
+Dr Jennifer Buckingham from the MRU has been quoted in recent articles in The Sydney Morning Herald, The Australian, The Daily Telegraph, and The West Australian.

 Recent research publications